Hursa/git-learning-notes/README.md

-# hello-world
+# GIT Learning
-this is a simple test git for me to learn and I will record the procedure of my stduy.
+**GIT　Learning** is a project for me to learn and I will record the procedure of my stduy.